-These delicious Iced Sugar Cookies are simple to make with just a few simple ingredients and are sugar free, low carb and gluten free.
-These iced cookies are perfect for the holidays and all year long!
+This delicious Iced Sugar Cookies recipe is easy to make with just a few simple ingredients.
+These iced cookies are sugar free, low carb and gluten free and perfect all year long!

 Now that it's officially after Thanksgiving we can talk about holiday cookies, cakes, treats and cocktails all the time!